Painting on Cookies

 So grab your easel (just kidding, you don’t need one of those) and let’s get started!

-Types of Edible Paint for Cookies
+Best Edible Paints for Painting Cookies

 Ready-Made Edible Paint

 Glaze-based paint – I prefer to use a glaze-based edible paint, like Sweet Sticks Edible Art Paint, and that’s what you’ll see me using in this tutorial.
 These paints dry completely, are smudge-proof once dry and are available in matte and metallic finishes in a wide range of colours and shades.
-You can buy the paints from their website and many cake decorating suppliers.
+You can buy the paints from their website and from many cake decorating suppliers.
 The paints can be used on fondant and royal icing.

 Confectioner’s glaze (shellac), which is used in glaze-based paints is not vegan, so if you make vegan cookies you should choose a paint that doesn’t contain glaze.